Cash ISAs allow you to save interest tax-free. Your ISA allowance for the tax year ending 5 April 2019 is £20,000.

 How to withdraw

-Opening a cash ISA will limit the amount that can be invested in a stocks and shares or innovative finance ISA.
-To find out more about this, speak to our staff in your local branch or call us
+Opening a Cash ISA Saver will limit the amount that can be invested in stocks and shares or innovative finance ISA.
+To find out more about this, speak to our Partners in your local branch or call us.

 The tax advantages depend on your individual circumstances and the tax treatment of your ISA may change in the future.